 - Uninstalling WP STAGING will not delete any staging site.
 If you already uninstalled WP STAGING before deleting your staging site, install WP STAGING again and delete the staging site by following this article.

-WordPress Production Site > WP Staging > Sites / Start
+WordPress Production Site > WP Staging > Staging Sites

-There you find a list of available staging sites and a delete button on every list element:
+There you find a list of available staging sites and an “Actions” button on every list element:

-Clicking on the delete button will open a confirmation menu which allows you to double-check the database tables before deleting:
+Clicking on the Actions > Delete button will open a confirmation menu that allows you to double-check the database tables before deleting:

 It will also show you the exact directory which is going to be deleted:

-Click on the button “Remove” and WP Staging will delete the entire staging website without touching your production website.
+Click on the button “Delete,” and WP Staging will delete the entire staging website without touching your production website.

-Delete Staging Website Manually (Orphaned Tables & Files)
+Delete Staging Website Manually (Delete Orphaned WordPress Database Tables & Files)

-It’s possible that even after deleting all staging sites you still see some WP Staging tables in the database or some files left in the file directories.
+Even after deleting all staging sites, it’s possible that you still see some WP Staging tables in the database or some files left in the file directories.